dansysanalyst/pest-docs/profanity.md

 ## Exclude Words

-There may be times when you want to exclude certain from being flagged up as profane.
+There may be times when you want to exclude certain words from being flagged up as profane.
 To do this, you can use the `--exclude` option:

 ```bash